thespielplatz/hardware-playground/README.md

 # Tip me

-If you appreciate this project, feel free to use it, refactor it, enjoy it, or even expand on it.
-Why not [send some tip love?](https://getalby.com/p/thespielplatz)
+If you like this project, give it a star!
+If you love it, fork it and take it out for dinner. 🌟🍽️ And hey, why not [send some tip love?](https://thespielplatz.com/tip-jar)